AI Is Creating Risk Instead of Reliable Capability

 At this stage, AI feels expensive and fragile.

-Most organisations respond by adding more tools, more data, or more governance.
+Most organizations respond by adding more tools, more data, or more governance.

 None of those address the root cause.